devang-mehta/ciderseq2/README.md

 There are only two input files required:

-* inputfile: file containing your raw sequence data in a Seq.IO compatible format (fasta, fastq, tab, gb)
+* `inputfile`: file containing your raw sequence data in a Seq.IO compatible format (fasta, fastq, tab, gb)

-* configfile: file containing editable parameters to customise your CIDER-Seq run. (see [below](#config-file) for details)
+* `configfile`: file containing editable parameters to customise your CIDER-Seq run. (see [below](#config-file) for details)

 <H3>Output Files</H3>

+All output files are saved in the directory specified in the `configfile`.
+We recommend you create separate folders for each step defined in the `configfile`.

+See our example file `examples/ciderseq_config.json` for details.

 <H2>Config File</H2>